Of the thousands of places to visit for music lovers in the USA, we have narrowed it down to these 8 iconic areas.

 The National Museum of African American Music just opened in 2021.
 It is the only museum dedicated to preserving and celebrating the history of Black music in America.
 It is located right on Broadway, a block from The Ryman.

-Our recommended hotel in Memphis is Gaylord Opryland Resort, which has the current and modern Opryland venue onsite.
+Our recommended hotel in Nashville is Gaylord Opryland Resort, which has the current and modern Opryland venue onsite.

 7. NYC Places to Visit for Music Lovers

 The City That Never Sleeps has a lengthy and iconic history for US music.
 It has been the US cultural barometer since the 1830s.